THE SIX WIVES OF

 been ill prepared for the sophistication of the English court, but she

-negotiated a shrewd departure, and escaped Henry’s displeasure with much
+negotiated a shrewd departure, and escaped Henry’s

 more than her not-so-pretty neck.
 No longer queen nor wife to King Henry